aristanetworks/anta/docs/advanced_usages/custom-tests.md

 ```

 !!! warning "Install your python package"
     Anta uses Python path to access to your test.
-So it is critical to have your tests library installed correctly as explained at the begining of this page.
+So it is critical to have your tests library installed correctly as explained at the begining of this page (in short, your module should be in your `PYTHONPATH` to be able to be loaded).